Banks hoarding because of market pressure - FSA

-Hector Sants, who stands down this month as chief executive of the FSA, said lenders are worried that markets would perceive them as not being safe if they did not hold so much cash.
+Hector Sants, who stands down this month as chief executive of the Financial Services Authority (FSA), said lenders are worried that markets would perceive them as not being safe if they did not hold so much cash.

 "What is determining the amount of cash banks hold is the market climate and not the regulator," Sants told the BBC on Wednesday.